 “This career has nothing to do with the educator, and everything to do with aiding the learner,” Baily explained.

 Healthcare Simulation Educators may work full or part-time.
 Sim educators usually work in an academic or hospital setting.
 Hours of simulation operation vary tremendously depending on the facility.
 For Baily, who is employed at a community college, her simulation sessions run weekdays from 8 am to 2 pm with setup and tear down before and after each sim day.
 Administration duties, scenario writing, collating data etc. are in addition to the actual sim sessions.
 Smaller institutions often do not have money for full time Simulation Educators.
-There may be no simulation technologist and therefore the Simulation Educator will be responsible for all the set up and maintenance of equipment.
+There may be no Healthcare Simulation Administrator or Healthcare Simulation Technology Specialist and therefore the Simulation Educator will be responsible for all the set up and maintenance of equipment.

 “The majority of simulation labs run on a schedule,” she explained.
 “Some, like those in hospitals, are more likely to run scenarios at off-peak times, such as nights for weekends.
 Others might run for 8 to 10 hours with multiple groups of learners running through sim.”